TediusTimmy/AntGame/README.md

 * double Rewind (string) # Returns one.
 Rewind the stack to a stack frame that begins with the named State.
 It is an error if no such State is found.
 * double Skip (string) # Returns one.
 Pop States from the current queue until the named State is found.
 It is an error if no such State is found.
 * double Task (string, value) # Give a free agent in the current location the starting named State with starting data.
 Return one if an agent was Tasked and zero if not.
 * vector Teleport (vector) # If BLUE is on a YELLOW, jump to the YELLOW nearest to the given location relative to the current one.
 Return where that location is relative to where you now are.
+Note that Teleport is a Command, but this function gives useful information that would be hard to know otherwise.
 * double Transition (string) # Returns one.
 Removes the current State from the queue and replaces it with the named State.

 A visualization of the AI engine: